bernarddeluna/webcomponents.org/README.md

 # Web Components Strawman

 Home to the Web Components strawman site.
+This is where pioneers and community-members of the Web Components ecosystem (like Polymer, X-tags, and other interested parties) document web components best practices so that others can follow the same path instead of needlessly striking out on their own.

+We welcome any and all contributions.
+Please feel free to get involved on the issue tracker.

 ## Getting started